exness/mock-xhr-request/README.md

 ```

 ### MockXHR.snapshot
 To get a serialized string of all set mocks, call this function.
-In return, you will get a string, that should be passed to applySnapshot function to set the same mock environment.
+In return, you will get a string, that should be passed to the "applySnapshot" function to set the same mock environment.
-If you want to set this string in your copy/paste buffer, pass ``true`` in arguments and set within 2 seconds focus on browser.
+If you want to set this string in your copy/paste buffer, pass ``true`` in arguments and set it within 2 seconds focus on the browser.

 ```typescript
 // Usage
 MockXHR.snapshot() // copy the result from the browser console